|Home Script Language Script Editor|

 The script editor is a flexible and powerful text editor which provides syntax highlighting and parameter completion support for the ImageLab script language.
 It can open up to eight scripts in parallel which are organized by tabsheets.
 The tabs show the filename of the corresponding script.
 Clicking the "Execute Script" button compiles and starts the currently visible script.

 Parameter CompletionThe editor supports parameter completion of known functions (i.e. all functions and procedures of the ILabPascal library).
-When typing the opening paranthesis of a parameter list of a library function the editor automatically displays the list of declared parameters of this function as a hint below the caret:
+When typing the opening paranthesis of a parameter list of a library function the editor automatically displays the list of declared parameters of this function as a hint below the text cursor:

 Thus you need not remember all the parameters of all available functions, which saves a lot of time during programming.
 Further, if you want to check the parameters of an already typed function call you can force the declared list of parameters to pop up by clicking into the parameter list and pressing Ctrl-J.